SFTtech/openage/doc/code/converter/architecture_overview.md

 Tools are used to encapsulate processor with a user interface (GUI, TUI or CLI), pass user input to processors and start the conversion process.

-### Service

-Services are interfaces to external modules and are either used to obtain entity objects/value objects from a external source or pass information to an external target.
-Its main job is the translation of the received data, so that it is usable for the conversion process.
-The file format readers in the converter are examples for services as are the nyan and graphics exporters.